Divisors on coherent schemes and homogeneous spaces: Picard-admissibility of invertible sheaves with group actions

-\ecor \bprop For a scheme $S$, an $S$-scheme $X$, an $S$-group scheme $G$ acting on $X$, and an invertible sheaf $\sL$ on $X$, in each of the following two cases, $\sL$ is Picard-compatible: \benumr \item $G$ is an $S$-abelian scheme, $X$ has an $S$-section, and $X\times_S X$ is its only clopen subscheme containing
+\ecor \bprop For a scheme $S$, an $S$-scheme $X$, an $S$-group scheme $G$ acting on $X$, and an invertible sheaf $\sL$ on $X$, in each of the following two cases, $\sL$ is Picard-admissible: \benumr \item $G$ is an abelian scheme, $X(S)\neq \emptyset$, and $X\times_S X$ is its only clopen containing $\Delta_{X/S}(X)$. \item $S$ is locally Noetherian, $X$ has an $S$-section, $G$ is flat finite type over $S$ such that $\sO(G_s)=k(s)$ for all $s\in S$, and for every $t\in S$ as the image of a maximal point of $X\times_S X$, $\sL_{t}$ is Picard-admissible. \eenum Suppose that $S$ is normal integral, $G$ and $X$ are of strict (N)-type (resp, (N)-type) over $S$ with geometrically integral generic fibres, and for each $s\in S$ (resp, such that $\mathrm{wdim}\,\sO_{S,s}=1$), either \benuma \item $G_s$ is integral and $X$ has an $S$-section, or \item $X_s$ is geometrically integral. \eenum There is an integer $n>0$ such that $\sL^{\otimes n}$ is Picard-admissible.